JozefJarosciak/TangramPuzzleSolver/readme.md

 - `styles.css`: CSS file for styling the interface.
 - `main.js`: JavaScript file containing the logic for block generation, grid computation, and solving.

-## Screenshots
-_Add screenshots of the application here._

-## Installation and Usage
+## Help with Development - Installation and Usage
 1. Clone the repository:
    ```bash
    git clone https://github.com/yourusername/block-puzzle-solver.git
    cd block-puzzle-solver
    ```
-2. Open `index.html` in any modern web browser.
-3. Configure blocks, compute solutions, and visualize results.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.